 What to expect on your holiday or tour to Romania

-Historically the buffer state between the Habsburgs and the Ottoman Porte, Transylvania was once a semi-autonomous part of the Kingdom of Hungry.
-Now part of Romania, this fledgling kingdom has absorbed a diversity of cultures including Hungarians, Saxons, Romanians, Jews, Armenians, Swabians and Roma.
-This blend of cultures, architectural styles and traditions makes Transylvania a fascinating destination.
+Historically the buffer state between the Habsburgs and the Ottoman Porte, Transylvania was once a semi-autonomous part of the Kingdom of Hungary.
+Now part of Romania, this fledgeling kingdom has absorbed a diversity of cultures including Hungarians, Saxons, Romanians, Jews, Armenians, Swabians and Roma.
+This blend of cultures, architectural styles and traditions make Transylvania a fascinating destination.

 Some ideas for a tour to Romania

 - The monasteries and Brancusi’s Endless Column are found in Wallachia